 Ian Grigg: The Man Behind the Ricardian Contracts

 He is also working as a partner in Block.One, one of the leading providers of high-performance blockchain solutions in the world.
-It is also the same company that introduced the concept of Ricardian Contracts to the blockchain which also called EOS Ricardian Contracts.
+It is also the same company that introduced the concept of Ricardian Contracts to the blockchain, which is also called EOS Ricardian Contracts.

-The Difference between Smart Contracts and Ricardian Contracts
+What’s the Difference between Smart Contracts and Ricardian Contracts?

 In the blockchain industry, Smart Contracts act as contracts to provide trust during an exchange.
 You can use these contracts to exchange money, shares, property, and other assets on the internet.
 You can do that by defining obligations between two parties and executing them through computer code.

-They are an essential part of the process on blockchain network where the parties remain anonymous.
+They are an essential part of the process on the blockchain network where the parties remain anonymous.

 These are the core characteristics of a Smart Contract: